catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 to interact with the Catalyst Cloud image service.

-You will also need an appropriate security group to allow SSH access for the temporary build machine that packer will create.
+You will also need an appropriate security group to allow SSH access for the temporary build machine that Packer will create.

-Next we need to install packer, packer is a single go binary so this it a simple process:
+Next you need to install Packer.
+Packer is a single go binary, so this is a simple process:

 .. code-block:: console